hernamvel/positrace/README.md

 373 lines covered

 You'll find unit and integration tests.
 All 3rd party calls are properly recorded to be mocked using `vcr` gem.
+For you reference, I'm checking in the repository the coverage report in the folder /coverage

 ## Future job